 What is a pre-listing home inspection?

 A pre-listing home inspection is just like a buyer’s inspection—in fact, the inspection report will cover all the same items.
 The only difference is who hires the inspector.
-In the case of a pre-listing inspection, the seller hires the inspector and pays for the report to get an insider’s look at exactly what’s going on “under the hood” of the house they plan to sell.
+In the case of a pre-listing inspection, the seller hires the inspector and pays for the report to get an insider’s look at precisely what’s going on “under the hood” of the house they plan to sell.

 What’s involved in a pre-listing inspection?